abhayagiri/beginning-our-day/manuscripts/markdown/vol2.md

 ordinary and practical aspects of life, saying to yourself, *I still have things I have to do today.
 I need to do chores and go to work.
-Let me do this in a way that's going to be an offering so that I can give of myself.* *I can support the monastery or help some people.*And finally, you might say, *Today is my last opportunity to free the heart from the defilements.
+Let me do this in a way that's going to be an offering so that I can give of myself.* *I can support the monastery or help some people.* And finally, you might say, *Today is my last opportunity to free the heart from the defilements.
 Let me do my best.*

 That's why we're here---to free the heart from greed, hatred, and delusion.
-Sometimes we can get lost in judging our meditation---*My samadhi is not good enough.* Although our meditation is very important, we forget that the whole reason we're meditating is to free ourselves from greed, hatred, and delusion.
+Sometimes we can get lost in judging our meditation---*My samādhi is not good enough.* Although our meditation is very important, we forget that the whole reason we're meditating is to free ourselves from greed, hatred, and delusion.
 Depth of samadhi---and even profound insights---are only significant because they support that freedom.
 So we